 The crust is substantial and perfectly sweet thanks to the brown sugar.

-The cheesecake layer is rich and creamy but not overpowering.
+The cheesecake mixture is rich and creamy but not overpowering.
 Even my husband liked it and he doesn’t like cream cheese very much!

 The pumpkin layer is all the classic fall flavors you love.
 Like grandma used to make.